Temple of the Dog (album): Recording

 The recording sessions took place from November to December 1990 at London Bridge Studios in Seattle, Washington.
 The album was recorded in only 15 days.
 The group worked with producer Rick Parashar, who also engineered, mixed, and played piano.
 Two songs on the album, "Reach Down" and "Say Hello 2 Heaven", were written in response to Wood's death, while other songs were written by Cornell on tour prior to Wood's death or re-worked from existing material from demos written by Gossard and Ament.

 Ament described the collaboration as "a really good thing at the time" for him and Gossard that put them into a "band situation where we could play and make music".
 Gossard described the recording process as a "non-pressure filled" situation, as there were no expectations or pressure coming from the record company.
 Gossard later said it was "the easiest and most beautiful record, that we've ever been involved with".
+Cornell noted that there "was no concern about whether it would be good or not, we didn't even care, we just wanted to try it, which is probably why it's good."

 This was the first recording studio experience for McCready and Vedder.
 Regarding McCready, Cornell said: "You almost kind of had to yell at him to get him to realize that in the five-and-a-half-minute solo of 'Reach Down', that was his time and that he wasn't going to be stepping on anybody else."
 The song "Hunger Strike" became a duet between Cornell and Vedder after Cornell was having trouble with the vocals at practice and Vedder stepped in.
 Cornell later said: "he sang half of that song not even knowing that I'd wanted the part to be there and he sang it exactly the way I was thinking about doing it, just instinctively".